 Upside Down Degree Program

-- When you enroll at Evergreen, you will work with an Academic Advisor to develop your educational plan.
+- Work with an Academic Advisor to develop your educational plan prior to enrolling/registering.

-- The first 32 credits you earn at Evergreen need to be in an interdisciplinary program.
-Your Academic Advisor will assist you in selecting a program that will broaden your academic studies.
+- The first 32 credits you earn at Evergreen need to be in a broad, integrated studies program.
+Your Academic Advisor will assist you in selecting a program that will meet this requirement.
 You will be advised not to register for a program that is similar to your technical degree.

-- After you have completed these 32 credits, ask the Credentials Evaluator in Admissions to review your transfer credit again.
-Put this request in writing.
+- After you have completed the 32 Evergreen credits, submit an written request to Admissions to review your transfer credit again.

 - Successful completion of the Evergreen credit will ensure that your technical degree or AAS-T will transfer as a block of 90 credits.